jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2e-article-1.md

     renting smaller houses, and
     spending on other things.

-73 House rents might easily be ascertained accurately in the same way ordinary land rents are ascertained.
+{{< s v="73" >}} House rents might easily be ascertained accurately in the same way ordinary land rents are ascertained.

 Uninhabited houses should pay no tax.
 Such a tax would all fall on the proprietor.
 He would be taxed for something which did not give him convenience nor revenue.

 Houses inhabited by the proprietor should be rated to its possible revenue if leased to a tenant.
 It should not be taxed according to its building cost.
 If rated according to the building cost, a tax of 15-20%, with other taxes, would ruin all rich families.

 The house rent of the richest families in Great Britain is only 6.5% or 7% of the original building cost.
 It is nearly equal to the whole net rent of their estates.
 It is the accumulated expence of several generations spent on great beauty and magnificence.